 Now onto the three wine regions you can explore in Ontario’s Southwest:

-The newest emerging wine region in the province, Huron Shores is home to two wineries with Alton Farms Estate Winery leading the way as the first vineyard on the shores of Lake Huron.
+The newest emerging wine region in the province, Huron Shores is home to three wineries with Alton Farms Estate Winery leading the way as the first vineyard on the shores of Lake Huron.
 With it’s location in the middle of the world’s wine belt, the zone between 41 and 44 degrees north, situated on the same latitudinal plain as Northern California, Huron Shores is ideally situated to produce fantastic wines.
 The lake effects coming from Lake Huron create their own unique climate in this area giving the grapes, and as a result the wines, their own nuances.

 South Coast Wines

-From the oldest to the newest winery in the South Coast Wines region, Inasphere Wines opened its doors in 2016.
+From the oldest to one of the newest wineries in the South Coast Wines region, Inasphere Wines opened its doors in 2016.
 Befitting its location in Norfolk County, known as Ontario’s Garden, the St. Williams vineyard is also a vegetable farm.
 Not only can you come out and enjoy hand crafted wines overlooking Lake Erie and the Long Point Biosphere Reserve, but you can also pick up fresh produce too!

 Lake Erie North Shore – EPIC Wineries